seqwell/LongPlex/CONTRIBUTING.md

 latch register .
 ```

+> [!WARNING]
-[!WARNING]: Do not run `latch register . -nf-script main.nf --nf-execution-profile docker` as this will overwrite the custom `wf/entrypoint.py` file.
+> Do not run `latch register . -nf-script main.nf --nf-execution-profile docker` as this will overwrite the custom `wf/entrypoint.py` file.

 Create and tag a commit with the updated Latch files.